gh-mentor/c-sharp-workshop/ex2-fix-bugs/ex2a/README.md

-Fix Bugs in Average Salary
+Fix issues in Average Salary

-This code appears to calculate the average salary of employees in a department, but it contains multiple issues that could lead to incorrect results or runtime errors.
+This code appears to calculate the average salary of employees in a department, but it contains issues that could lead to incorrect results or runtime errors.

-- Review the code on your own and try to identify the issues.
+- Review the code on your own, then use Copilot to explain the code and identify potential problems.

-- Convert the code to a .NET project.
+- Refactor the code to fix the identified issues and improve its overall quality.
+Ensure the code adheres to SOLID design principles, including proper exception handling and adherence to C# coding conventions.

-- Ensure the code follows .NET best practices, including proper exception handling and adherence to C# coding conventions.
+- Add XML documentation comments to all public methods and classes.

 - Optional: Use Copilot to help you create unit tests for the code using MSTest or xUnit, then run the tests to see if they pass or fail.